BrilliantPlugins/wp-geometa/README.md

 ----
  * Populate geo tables on activation with any existing geojson values
  * Where do errors go / who sees them?
 Eg. inside added_meta callback
+ * Replace geoPHP with something small and focused.
+All we're using it for is GeoJSON to WKT conversion.
+ * Patch dbDelta to handle spatial indexes in CREATE TABLE statements
+ * Buffering is a very common operation, but it doesn't work well in EPSG:4326.
+Can we use a reverse haversine or something to determine an approximate number of degrees to buffer if given a center point and a distance?